Vortitron/energy-sensor-generator/README.md

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.
 Credits
 Developed by [vortitron].
-Inspired by the Home Assistant community’s need for a clean, Python-based energy monitoring solution.
+Inspired by the Home Assistant community's need for a clean, Python-based energy monitoring solution.
 Enjoy tracking your energy usage with a tidy, all-in-one integration!

 ---

 ### Lovelace Button Configuration
-As requested, here’s the Lovelace button configuration to add to your Home Assistant dashboard for triggering the sensor generation manually.
-This was included in the `README.md` but is provided here separately for clarity and to ensure it’s easy to copy-paste.
+As requested, here's the Lovelace button configuration to add to your Home Assistant dashboard for triggering the sensor generation manually.
+This was included in the `README.md` but is provided here separately for clarity and to ensure it's easy to copy-paste.

 **YAML for the Button Card**:
 ```yaml